THUwangcy/ReChorus/README.md

 This is our public implementation for the paper:

 *Chenyang Wang, Weizhi Ma, Chong Chen, Min Zhang, Yiqun Liu, and Shaoping Ma.
-[Sequential Recommendation with Multiple Contrast Signals]().
+[Sequential Recommendation with Multiple Contrast Signals](https://dl.acm.org/doi/pdf/10.1145/3522673).
 In TOIS'22.*

-**Please cite this paper if you use our codes.
-Thanks!**

 ### Getting Started